mariusei/mymailsender/README.md

 ## Configuration

-The `Mymymailsender` class uses a `mailsender.yaml` file for default configurations.
+The `MyMailSender` class uses a `mailsender.yaml` file for default configurations.
 This file should be placed in the project directory and can include the following settings:

 ```yaml
 smtp_server: "smtp.example.com"